Paloys/GoldenTrainer/README.md

 - The required number of completions before switching to another screen.

 ### Todo :
-- Change the skull icon by another one, I stole the code from [here](https://github.com/FakeDomi/DeathTracker), kudos to FakeDomi for making that open-source !
 - Add something to prevent accidental room changes
 - Add support for the end of B and C-sides, and also 8A (every level finishing by a heart).